 Wage and Hour Laws (Overtime and minimum wage)

 Federal law protects an employees right to overtime payments for time worked over 40 hours a week and for payment of the minimum wage.
 The Fair Labor Standards Act (FLSA) governs wage and hour law by defining the 40-hour workweek, establishing a federal minimum wage (states may have a higher minimum wage), providing for overtime payments, and regulating child labor.
 Generally speaking, employees must be paid for any “work time” – time spent on an activity that is performed for the benefit of the employer.
 Further, employers will occasionally misclassify employees as exempt employees under the FLSA and forego their owed overtime payments.
 If an employer violates the FLSA, a plaintiff employee is entitled to statutory damages, which include past wages, attorney fees, and liquidated damages.

-If you have not been paid the minimum wage or overtime, please contact RON KIM LAW at your earliest convenience to discuss your situation.
+If you have not been paid the minimum wage or overtime or been forced to work off the clock, please contact RON KIM LAW at your earliest convenience to discuss your situation.
 Even if you are unsure of whether you qualify for overtime pay, it is best to discuss your situation with a trained legal professional.
 RON KIM LAW offers free consultations and is prepared to investigate your current employment issues.